 I noticed that the Orsanmichele has a rather unusual policy with regard to photography.
 A sign near the entrance clearly indicates that taking pictures and filming are prohibited.
 However, since I saw many people taking pictures anyway without being harangued by the custodians, I decided to ask one what the rules were.
 His answer: “Il foto si, il flash no”.

-So apparently a sign (in English!) that litterally says “No Photo” actually means “No Flash”.
+So apparently a sign (in English!) that literally says “No Photo” actually means “No Flash”.
 Glad we got that sorted out!
-And very glad that I could take a few pictures to pimp up this post.
+And very glad that I could legally take a few pictures to embellish this post.

 Updated 6 May 2023.
 The church will be closed until at least 22 September 2023.